andrewmarx/samc/index.md

 ### **Version 3**

 Version 3 of the package made some minor breaking changes:
 - The `samc()` function no longer supports `TransitionLayer` inputs.
-This only had a niche use-case, but prior to v3 wasn't an issue to include because of other dependencies on gdistance.
+This only had a niche use case, but before v3 wasn't an issue to include because of other dependencies on gdistance.
 With v3, this became the only dependency left for gdistance, so it was removed to avoid potential future issues should gdistance ever get removed from CRAN (which nearly happened in 2022).
 - With the addition of terra support, the `map()` function was updated so that its output matches the input type to `samc()`.
 Previously, matrix inputs were matched to RasterLayers, but now they are mapped back to matrices.
 - `cond_passage()` and `visitation()` had an `occ` argument inserted to match the usage of other metrics.
-These arguments are unused as of v3.0.0, but may be implemented in the future.
+These arguments are unused as of v3.0.0 but may be implemented in the future.
 - Cells are no longer automatically named by `samc()` when creating the transition matrix from maps.
 Generating unique character names for each cell ended up being a significant waste of memory as the inputs to `samc()` got larger.
 It's unlikely these names were ever used in practice, since using the numeric results from `locate()` is more convenient.

 ### **Version 2**

 Version 2 of the package officially removed support for various deprecated parameters in the `samc()` function.
-Deprecation warnings were provided starting in v1.4.0 of the package, along with message details and a backwards compatible implementation of the expected changes.
-Removing this backwards compatibility is a breaking change that will require some old code to be updated in order run on the latest version of the package.
+Deprecation warnings were provided starting in v1.4.0 of the package, along with message details and a backward compatible implementation of the expected changes.
+Removing this backward compatibility is a breaking change that will require some old code to be updated in order to run on the latest version of the package.
 The changes needed are straightforward and mostly entail some reorganization of the input parameters for the `samc()` function.
-Some of the old functionality, primarily overriding memory safety limits, has been moved to the `samc-class` itself, and is no longer tied to the object creation.
-Redesigning the `samc()` function and removing backwards compatibility makes maintaining the package and adding new features later a substantially improved process; hopefully with only minor inconvenience to users.
+Some of the old functionality, primarily overriding memory safety limits, has been moved to the `samc-class` itself and is no longer tied to the object creation.
+Redesigning the `samc()` function and removing backward compatibility makes maintaining the package and adding new features later a substantially improved process; hopefully with only minor inconvenience to users.

 ### **Support**

-Please note that this section is for package specific queries.
+Please note that this section is for package-specific queries.
 If you have questions or comments about the related published articles, contact the authors.

 #### Have an error and can't fix it?